 Block up unused flues:

 Any open flue will result in a lower EPC rating, as they will be letting the heat rise out of your property.
 It’s consequently advisable to block off any unused flues.
-This can be as easy as stuffing some spare loft insulation up there.
+This may be as easy as stuffing some spare loft insulation up there.

 Low Energy Bulbs: